-With the help of Internet, everything's so much faster that we can message friends from the other side of the world in less than a second, video chat with families away from home, and we even check what's happening internationally in real time.
+With the help of the Internet, everything's so much faster: we can message friends from the other side of the world in less than a second, video chat with families away from home, and even check what's happening internationally in real-time.
 For marketers, it means that every single event can now be an opportunity to improve the publicity of their products.

 Advertising is no longer just about putting up a commercial on TV or designing a billboard, but being able to respond to real-time events, which provides brands a chance to demonstrate the true "who is" of their brand.
 In this blog post, Hollywood Branded shares 4 examples of real-time viral marketing responses and provides insight into 4 case studies of successful viral campaigns.

 How to Make Real-Time Viral Marketing Responses?

 To be able to respond to viral topics, companies need to stay on top of social media trends.
 There are four ways to do that:

 - Twitter trends: On the left side of your Twitter homepage, there is a section called "Trends for You".
 Pretty simple.
 It tells you what's trending on Twitter;

 - Buzzsumo: a paid app that shows you the hottest trends in your industry;

 - Trending section on TODAY: Sometimes the easiest way to figure out the trend is to read some news!
 Here's TODAY's website: Today.com/trending

 - Keep up with your competitors' accounts: Of course, no one wants to plagiarize anyone else's idea, but sometimes a little conversation between you and your competitors can benefit both of you.
 This worked pretty well on the IHOb campaign which is discussed in more detail below.

 This seems easy, but real-time response means it's more likely to make mistakes.